Search results

 Evidence-based recommendations on cenobamate (Ontozry) for treating focal onset seizures with or without secondary generalised seizures in adults with drug-resistant epilepsy that has not been adequately controlled with at least 2 antiseizure medicines.

-This is a summary of the most common accessibility changes we are making in guidelines, and why
+This document summarises the most common accessibility changes NICE is making in guidelines, and why

 This quality standard covers diagnosing and managing epilepsies in children, young people and adults.
 It describes high-quality care in priority areas for improvement.